Get insider access

 7. Best Casual Audiophile Headphones

-These headphones have a well-balanced sound, with an EQ and presets in the companion software to help you get the sound you want.
+These headphones have a well-balanced sound, with an EQ and presets in the companion software to help you get the desired sound.
 Unlike most audiophile headphones, they have a microphone, even if its performance isn't the best.
 If gaming or mic performance is important, you might prefer the RØDE NTH-100M.
 While wired headphones can receive audio from most consoles, these have a detachable boom mic with excellent recording quality and a well-balanced sound profile.
 However, both the RØDE and the Focal have a closed-back design, and their passive soundstage performances aren't very good.
 The soundstage seems small, and audio seems to come from inside your head.

 See our review